Kelaire/aardstuff/README.md

 - newbie_greeter - Sends a random greeting to the newbie channel to the new Aardwolf Player (not automated, still must issue commands!!)
 - ocplugin - Oradrin's Chosen helper
 - WhatRoom - Display the ID of the room you are currently in in a miniwindow
+- Spaz - Simple miniwindow database to allow you to set information about areas you want to level in and display them.